mariotoffia/gogreengrass/README.md

 <2> The specifies the separate thread behavior.
 <3> If set to `true`, it will always fetch the payload.
 If `false` it is up to the lambda to fetch the data (_see below_).

-Since the lambda function do take `MyEvent` the payload = `true` must be set to `Unmarshal` into that object.
+Since the lambda function do take `MyEvent` the payload must be set to `true` in order to `Unmarshal` into that object.
 If lambda wants no payload or want to handle this itself, specify `false`.

 ```go
 // registered lambda